alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 may be in our future,
 and there are so many possibilities that only redoing old concepts, and not exploring alternative designs, would be really sad.
+As we say at Tinybird, we look in awe at birds.

 ## 🙏 Acknowledgements